 Dhiren Patel graduated from Western Michigan University with an M.A. in Socio-Cultural Anthropology.
 He has worked in several different college settings and formats as well.
-Dhiren started at Kendall College as an adjunct for several years prior to being joining the staff full time in 2012.
+Dhiren started at Kendall College as a core contributing faculty member for several years prior to joining the staff full time in 2012.
 He teaches a wide range of courses relating to sociology, culture studies, and globalization as well.
 He focuses upon creative applications of technology in the classroom and has a background in art as well.

 In 2009, Randi Russert joined the General Education Department after 5 years of teaching English and First-Year Experience courses at Harry S Truman College, where she was also the Professional English Tutor for the TRiO program.
 She holds a B.A. in English-Writing from Winona State University and an M.A. in English-Literature from DePaul University.
 As a result of her graduate coursework and beyond, Randi was acknowledged as a research assistant in the texts, Emma; Or, The Unfortunate Attachment: A Sentimental Novel by Georgiana, Duchess of Devonshire, and Thomas Jefferson's Scrapbooks: Poems of Nation, Family & Romantic Love Collected by America's Third President, both edited by her former professor, Dr. Jonathan Gross.
 Prior to teaching, Randi worked as an editor in both the legal and medical publishing fields.
 At Kendall, Randi teaches English and Integrated Studies courses.

 Director of the Academic Success Center and English Instructor